 Our usual carry-on baggage assistance service is only offered for passengers with disabilities and/or limited mobility.
 On board, we ask that you store any carry-ons in the overhead bin above your seat.

-Checked baggage service is temporarily suspended within the Québec City–Windsor Corridor, but it continues to be offered on all other VIA Rail routes, as specified in our temporary schedules.
+Checked baggage service is temporarily suspended within the Québec City–Windsor Corridor and Jasper-Prince Rupert, but it continues to be offered on all other VIA Rail routes, as specified in our temporary schedules.

 On board, we ask all passengers to maintain enough distance between each other and from our employees.
 To help everyone respect physical distancing measures when travelling, we’ve reduced the number of seats that can be occupied per train car.
 However, if you’re travelling on one of our busier trains, it’s possible that you’ll be seated next to someone.

 Health checks: What we do